GodotVR/godot_openxr/README.md

-#GDNative driver for OpenXR
+# GDNative driver for OpenXR

 ## Versions

 Requires Godot 3.3, does not (yet) work with Godot 4.

-Note: The godot engine (the full engine, not this plugin) must be compiled in release_debug mode, i.e. with

-    scons platform=x11 target=release_debug

-If godot engine is compiled with `target=debug` instead, you might get a (bogus) error from monado

-    client_gl_compositor_init - Needed extension GL_EXT_memory_object_fd not supported

-On the other hand the godot_openxr plugin can be compiled in debug mode without issues.

 ## Status

 * This plugin supports Linux/X11 and Windows.
 * VR is tested with SteamVR, Monado and Oculus runtimes.
-Oculus runtime support is WIP.
 * Support for most common controllers, additional controllers can be configured using OpenXRConfig.

 ## Building this module